 See the vintage signs of Fremont Street

 Away from The Strip, East Fremont Street is fast becoming a hip, cool neighbourhood.
-The area used to be a fairly dangerous place to be but now it’s full of trendy bars (with more of a rock scene than the trance music of The Strip), shops, restaurants and even bookstores.
-Since its revival it has become one of the best Las Vegas tourist attractions and it’s proof that there’s more stuff to do in Vegas than just gambling.
+The area used to be a fairly dangerous place to be, but now it’s full of trendy bars (with more of a rock scene than the trance music of The Strip), shops, restaurants and even bookstores.
+Since its revival, it has become one of the best Las Vegas tourist attractions, and it’s proof that there’s more free stuff to do in Vegas than just gambling.

 It was probably my favourite area in Vegas (apart from the hotel) and I’d say it’s a must do in Vegas.
-I loved the vintage-y signs and the rock atmosphere.
+I loved the vintage signs and the rock atmosphere.

 Go on a hike